-- The residents and stakeholders of Emthanjeni Local Municipality who participated in the Community Input sessions. - All the Emthanjeni Municipality Councillors. - All the staff in the Directorates of Emthanjeni Local Municipality. - The Emthanjeni IDP/Budget Meetings with the Municipality which took place in all the wards in January 2017/February 2017. - IDP/Budget Steering Committee Engagement on Febraury 2017/ March 2017. - Council Meets the People Meetings during the month of May 2017. - The Executive Committee for providing overall direction. - The drafters of the document the Development Unit led by the Manager Development. - Assistance from Pixley Ka Seme District Municipality Shared Services.
+- The residents and stakeholders of Emthanjeni Local Municipality who participated in the Community Input sessions. - All the Emthanjeni Municipality Councillors. - All the staff in the Directorates of Emthanjeni Local Municipality. - The Emthanjeni IDP/Budget Meetings with the Municipality which took place in all the wards in February/March 2018. - IDP/Budget Steering Committee Engagement on Febraury 2018/ March 2018. - The Executive Committee for providing overall direction. - The drafters of the document the Development Unit led by the Manager Development. - Assistance from Pixley Ka Seme District Municipality Shared Services.